 The most common DRZ400 problems are:

-- ACCT (automatic cam chain tensioner) puts too much pressure on the cam chain – upgrade to a MCCT
+- ACCT (automatic cam chain tensioner) puts too much pressure on the cam chain – upgrade to an MCCT (check price on eBay)

 - Not starting – usually sitting too long